doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

-But if you're in an organisation with many clusters, and those clusters pull images from Dockerhub through a SNAT gateway, in the same way, you can hit the limit very quickly.
+But if you're in an organisation with many clusters, and those clusters pull images from Dockerhub through a SNAT gateway, in the same way, you can hit the limit very quickly!

 ## Q: How Might We Work Around The Pull Limit?